-SJST 213-Speaking the Unspeakable: Argentina's Literature of Dictatorship 4 hours.
+SJST 213 - Speaking the Unspeakable: Argentina's

+Literature of Dictatorship 4 hours.
 This course introduces literary representations of state violence and resistance during the Argentine military dictatorship of the 1970s and 1980s.
 We engage in close readings of a variety of literary genres, including novels, short stories, autobiography, and testimonial literature.
 We combine literary readings with study of historical and theoretical texts in order to deepen our understanding of state terrorism, resistance, trauma, memory, and justice.
 The course is conducted in English, including the readings and films.
-(Cross-listed as GLBS 213, SPAN 213) (A) (GP)
+(Crosslisted as GLBS 213, SPAN 213)

-SJST 217-Exiled from Justice: Equatorial Guinean Writers in Africa and Spain 4 hours.
+Course Attribute(s): AU: Global Perspective, CLAS: (A) Literature, CoB: Social Science in Africa and Spain 4 hours.
 Students explore Equatorial Guinea's literature in the context of its colonial relationship to Spain and its postcolonial position in Africa.
 Students study the history of Equatorial Guinea, located on the central west African coast, as well as the impact of its wealth of petroleum on development since independence from Spain in 1968.
 The writers and artists of Equatorial Guinea, residing either in Africa, Spain, or Latin America, create and challenge the definitions of Guineidad as they advocate for justice and a return to a homeland whether literal or metaphorical.
 Spanish majors/minors will complete some readings in Spanish and complete written work in Spanish.
 Class is conducted in English.
 Readings are all available in English.
-(Cross-listed as SPAN 217) (A) (GP)
+(Cross-listed as SPAN 217)